Hsiung Feng IIE: Description

 The baseline HF-2E Block I land attack cruise missile (LACM) is said to be powered by an indigenously-developed Taiwanese turbofan engine believed to be rated in the 800 lbf thrust range and developed by CSIST partially based on technology and experience from the Microturbo 078 turbojet engine used on Hsiung Feng 2 (HF-2) anti-ship cruise missiles.
 When equipped with a standard unitary high-explosive 1000 lb-class warhead, it is said to have a maximum range of 700 km.
 Other types of warhead are said to be in development, such as cluster submunitions and a hard target penetrator warhead.
 TDR also reported that through modification of the existing engine and combined with the redesign and reduction of the missile's control and electronic systems, CSIST was able to free up enough internal space/weight in the missile to allow it to carry additional fuel and extend its range to over 2,000 km, although a Defense News report claimed the other version was only an 800 km range missile.
 The ultimate objective is to develop a missile that has an objective range of over 5000 km, using a technologically advanced Taiwanese power plant with superior fuel efficiency and mission endurance, and possibly a more advanced and lighter miniaturized warhead.

 The HF-2E Block I missile uses inertial guidance with global positioning system (GPS) and TERCOM updates.
 For terminal guidance, it uses infrared homing (Imaging infrared) with an autonomous digital target recognition system.
 The IIR terminal seeker is used for target acquisition and to positively identify an optimal aim point.
 The target image is then compared against digitized files in the memory of the on-board guidance computer (DSMAC terminal guidance).
 The HF-2E block I missile's cruising speed is high subsonic, typically in the 0.75–0.85 Mach range.
 When the missile approaches hostile territory, it would descend to an altitude of about 15–30 m.
 On its final approach to its target, the missile would climb up to avoid any physical barriers and to allow its IIR seeker to acquire the target and identify an optimal aim point before plunging down onto the designated impact point.
 The report in Taiwan Defense Review, credited the HF-2E block I missile with a pre-terminal accuracy of around 15 m.

+The primary difference between the two main variants is the engine.
+The longer ranged variant has a turbofan engine.
+The shorter range variant was first tested in 2004 with the longer ranged variant following in 2007 however both were put into mass production.